xkxx/node-free-lastfm-mp3-downloader/README.md

 *downloadedFile*: where a record of downloaded mp3 will be stored.
 Default to lastfm-downloaded.json .

 *mp3Folder*: where downloaded mp3 will be saved.
 Default to /Downloads.

-And then you can run the script by node app.js.
-Enjoy!

 ### Other Configurations: